Table of Contents

 Insurers can deny claims for many reasons, including:

-The contestability clauses and the suicide clause should be covered as long as their expiration.
+The contestability and suicide clauses should be covered as long as they expire.
 Once incontestable, only serious infractions may qualify to bar coverage.
-When the insured person amends or updates their policy, the exclusion period resumes.
+The exclusion period resumes when the insured person amends or updates their policy.

 There are generally two categories of life insurance: